 Thirdly, storycentric communication is not just for those who don’t read.The most literate culture on the planet is able to embrace story.
 At its core, orality is about story.
 Even literate peoples are moved and challenged and awakened by story.
 Story doesn’t just touch the nonliterate; it touches everybody.

-Let’s look back at India as an example.
-As with many places in the world, people in India are moving in droves to the cities to look for better opportunities and develop businesses.
+Let’s look back at South Asia as an example.
+As with many places in the world, people in this region are moving in droves to the cities to look for better opportunities and develop businesses.
 Urban centers are sprawling all around and many who are moving to the cities are millennials.
-To survive in the business world – particularly in India – one has to be highly literate in words and numbers and in software and technology.
+To survive in the business world – particularly in South Asia – one has to be highly literate in words and numbers and in software and technology.
 Yet, at their core, these people are a storycentric people.
 At their core they are a people of Story.
-So, while they may read, write, and speak in Hindi and English and have high influence in the literate world of business, they still prefer to communicate through story.
+So, while they may read, write, and speak in more than one language and have high influence in the literate world of business, they still prefer to communicate through story.

-These 150 million urban millennials in India need Jesus, too, but you’re not going to find them in traditional churches.
-And admittedly, the church has not done a very good job of engaging urban millennials, whether in India or elsewhere.
+These 150 million urban millennials in South Asia need Jesus, too, but you’re not going to find them in traditional churches.
+And admittedly, the church has not done a very good job of engaging urban millennials, whether in South Asia or elsewhere.
 Yet, there remains a remnant of the faithful.
 Even during the worst parts of human history, God always seems to leave a remnant.
-These Indian Christians are young men and women in the business world.
+These Christians are young men and women in the business world.
 They want to know not just how to be Christians in the business world.
 These leaders also want to know how they can build redemptive kingdom-oriented businesses.
 They want to know how to impact a culture.

 I believe the same can be said for people in the United States, too.